Shakira: Bzrp Music Sessions, Vol. 53: Composition and lyrics

 Shakira worked with popular Latin music songwriter Keityn (Kevyn Cruz) on the track, having worked with him on her last two songs.
 Keityn said that after "Monotonía", Shakira wanted to write a more spiteful song, and the pair worked to create a song that neither went too far or was too soft for her.

 When Shakira met with him to work on the lyrics in her home studio in Barcelona, "she came with a list of everything she wanted to say."
 Keityn stated in an interview: "Shakira was the songwriter. [...]
 I merely helped her to make rhymes."

 The lyrics contain many references to Piqué and their relationship, with Shakira criticizing him for his media scandals that saw her targeted; for moving his mother in next to their home; and for their relationship causing the Spanish treasury to go after her taxes.
 NPR Music wrote that the line referring to her ex as a "novato" could be referring to the ten-year age gap between Shakira and Piqué.
-The line "una loba como yo no está pa' tipos como tú" references Shakira's 2009 song "Loba", while intentional pauses in the words "claramente" and "salpique" emphasise "clara" and "pique", refer to Piqué and his new girlfriend, Clara Chía.
+The line "una loba como yo no está pa' tipos como tú" references Shakira's 2009 song "Loba", while intentional pauses in the words "claramente" and "salpique" emphasise "clara" and "pique", referring to Piqué and his girlfriend, Clara Chía.
 In an interview on The Tonight Show Starring Jimmy Fallon on March 10, 2023, Shakira revealed that the beat and instrumentals for the track were inspired by English electronic band Depeche Mode and their "dark undertone."